NOAA-OWP/lstm/bmi_config_files/README.md

 # BMI Configuration
 BMI requires a configuration file for each model.
 The LSTM configuration files contains key value pairs that are used by the BMI to run the model.
 Below are examples and descriptions of each of such keys, and what type of values are associated.

-## Meta data
-These key value pairs contain meta data that is not necessary to run the model, but can be useful to make sure that the model is running as expected.
-- `time_step: '1 hour'` This can be used by the framework to ensure that the model is called at the right time step.
-- `basin_name: 'Narraguagus River at Cherryfield, Maine'` This is not particularly useful, except for book keeping.
-- `basin_id: '01022500'` This can be used by the framework to combine runoff from different catchments at the correct node.
-- `area_sqkm: 620.38` This can be used by the framework, for post-run analysis or plotting.
-The LSTM can also use this as a static attribute.
-Currently though, the LSTM uses a particular estimate of basin area: `area_gauges2` catchment area (GAGESII estimate), km2, N15 – USGS data, Falcone (2011) \& `area_geospa_fabric` catchment area (geospatial fabric estimate), km2, N15 – geospatial fabric, Viger (2014).
-For more information see [Addor, Nans, Andrew J Newman, Naoki Mizukami, and Martyn P Clark.
-“The CAMELS Data Set: Catchment Attributes and Meteorology for Large-Sample Studies.”
-Earth Syst.
-Sci 21 (2017): 5293–5313. https://doi.org/10.5194/hess-21-5293-2017.](https://doi.org/10.5194/hess-21-5293-2017)
-- `lat: 44.60797` This can be used by the framework, for post-run analysis or plotting.
-The LSTM can also use this as a static attribute.
-- `lon: -67.93524` This can be used by the framework, for post-run analysis or plotting.
-The LSTM can also use this as a static attribute.

-## Initialization information
+## Initialization Information
 These key value pairs are used by the BMI to set up the model in some particular way
 - `train_cfg_file: ./trained_neuralhydrology_models/hourly_all_attributes_and_forcings/config.yml` found [here]( ./trained_neuralhydrology_models/hourly_all_attributes_and_forcings/config.yml).
 This is a very important part of the LSTM model.
 This is a configuration file used when training the model.
 It has critical information on the LSTM architecture and should not be altered.
-- `initial_state: 'zero'` This is an option to set the initial states of the model to zero, there should also be an option to load in saved initial states from a previous run.
-Though this other option is not implimented yet.
+- `initial_state: 'zero'` This is an option to set the initial states of the model to zero.
 - `verbose: 0` Change to `1` in order to print additional BMI information during runtime.

-## Static attributes
+## Static Attributes
 These are static attributes that are particular to the catchment.
 These should be calculated in the same manner as the values which the LSTM was trained.
 Some description is provided below, but again see [Addor et al. 2017](https://doi.org/10.5194/hess-21-5293-2017) for more details.
+- `area_sqkm: 620.38` allows bmi to adjust a weighted output
 - `elev_mean: 92.68` catchment mean elevation (m) above sea level
 - `slope_mean: 17.79072` catchment mean slope (m km−1)
 - `area_gages2: 573.60000` catchment area (GAGESII estimate), (km2)